Moving Average Convergence Divergence (MACD)

 Frequently Asked Questions

-▶What are the best MACD settings for day trading?
+▶What is the best MACD setting for day trading?

 Moving Average Convergence Divergence (MACD) is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how Moving Average Convergence Divergence (MACD) is influencing current positions.